The benefits of selling at auction

 In the early 1980s, auctions in Canberra were almost unheard of.
 Fast-forward 30 years to 2012 and Canberra had 600.
 Within five years the number of auctions quadrupled with 2,500 auctions held in 2017.

 On an average weekend, about 75 auctions are held across the city.
 It’s expected the number of auctions in the ACT will keep growing as local buyers and sellers continue to embrace this method of sale.

 For some, auctions can seem daunting and bring on feelings of apprehension and confusion.
-But according to John Warren, Sales Agent at Independent Inner North & City, under the right circumstance, auctions can offer significant advantages when selling your home, which is why more and more Canberra property owners are getting on board.
+But according to Grahame O’Brien, Principal at Independent Inner North & City, under the right circumstance, auctions can offer significant advantages when selling your home, which is why more and more Canberra property owners are getting on board.

 What is it that makes auctions so lucrative?
-John shares his top three benefits of selling at auction:
+Grahame shares his top three benefits of selling at auction:

 1. Create competition